nuejs/www/docs/concepts/universal-hot-reloading.md

 ---
-page_class: hmr-page
+title: Universal hot-reloading / Nue docs
 ---

-# Universal hot-reloading

 Nue provides a powerful hot-reloading utility that automatically updates your page on the browser as you edit your content, styling, layout, data files, or reactive components.